swcarpentry/DEPRECATED-site/README.md

     where `YYYY` is a four-digit year and `MM` is a two-digit month.
 3. Fill in the metadata at the top of the file:
     -   `layout` *must* be `blog`.
-    -   `author` must be an author identifier like `wilson.g`.
+    -   `author` must be the author's name.
+(It does not need to be quoted.)
-        See `standard_config.yml` in repo's root directory for a list of author identifiers, and contact the Software Carpentry administrators if you need to be added.
     -   `title` is the post title.
     -   `date` the date of the post (in YYYY-MM-DD format).
     -   `time` must be an HH:MM:TT clock time.